RESPECT is growing everyday, everywhere!

 RESPECT (Refugee Education Sponsorship Program - Enhancing Communities Together) is hosting an international poster contest!
 Students from all parts of the world, Azerbaijan to Canada, Japan to Zimbabwe, will be using their creativity and artistic talent to further RESPECT's mission of promoting awareness of refugee issues among non-refugee students.

 Winners will be selected in several age categories among refugee and non-refugee students.
-Last year's contest had thirty participants, from China, Thailand and USA.
-We selected a winners in the following categories.
+Last year's contest had more than 150 participants, from China, Philippines, Thailand, and USA.
+We selected winners in the following categories.

 - Non-refugee 6-9 years-old